 Knowledge and technology development, strongly observed in recent years, has profoundly impacted various fields of human activity, including education.
-Among immersive emerging new technologies virtual reality (VR), often associated with entertainment including games, has gained significant attention for its potential to widely enhance the learning experience.
+Among immersive emerging new technologies virtual reality (VR), often associated with entertainment including games, gained significant attention for its potential to enhance the learning experience.
 It gives a chance for interactive education.
-Virtual reality VR offers a growing range of applications, including the entertainment industry (Rogers et al., 2021; Stecuła, 2022), both, on-the-job and safety training (Makransky, Klingenberg, 2022; Norris et al., 2019; Stecuła, 2023), advanced specialist training and teaching (Baniasadi et al., 2020; Hsiao et al., 2021), marketing, ads and ways of popularization (Ozdemir, 2021; Shen et al., 2020; Zhu, Wang, 2022), as well as education (Brown et al., 2021; Dergham, Gilányi, 2019; Pinto et al., 2019).
-In higher education, particularly in technical and engineering disciplines, VR offers unique opportunities to improve traditional teaching methods.
-Virtual reality technology can provide its users with an immersive and interactive environment; this means that it has the potential to be used as a novel activation for students in education.
+Virtual reality offers a growing range of applications, including the entertainment industry (Rogers et al., 2021; Stecuła, 2022), but also professional safety trainings (Makransky, Klingenberg, 2022; Norris et al., 2019; Stecuła, 2023), advanced specialist and on-the-job trainings (Baniasadi et al., 2020; Hsiao et al., 2021), marketing ways of popularization (Ozdemir, 2021; Shen et al., 2020; Zhu, Wang, 2022), as well as education (Brown et al., 2021; Dergham, Gilányi, 2019; Pinto et al., 2019).
+In technical, engineering, mechanical and industrial disciplines, virtual reality can offer unique opportunities to improve traditional teaching methods.
+Virtual reality technology can provide its users with an immersive and interactive environment; this means that it has the potential to be used as novel activation for students in education.
 Education needs to be improved by using new devices and tools.
-Proper use of VR can enrich education, as it enables full engagement of students by letting them be in the created world.
-There, they can see, touch and interact with many objects (that are the subject of a given class).
-Hence it is very important to select appropriate scenarios that will be compatible with the class program and schedule.
-Also, virtual reality allows for real-time feedback, which is important for students and teachers, as well as in the context of assessing learning outcomes.
+The proper use of virtual reality can enrich education by fully engaging students and immersing them in a created virtual world.
+There, they can see and virtually touch many objects (depending on the scenario) and interact with them.
+It is very important to select appropriate scenarios that will be compatible with the class program and schedule.
+Also, virtual reality allows for real-time feedback, which is important for students' experience, enables teachers to monitor progress and learning outcomes, as well as provide support.